cgx027/on-static/README.md

     "fileServerPath": "/",
     ```

     RackHD configure files can be find at:

         /opt/monorail/config.json
     or

         /opt/onrack/etc/monorail.json

-4. Specify repo: "http://on-static-ip-addr:port/ubuntu/14.04" in the payload used in os install workflow.
+4. Issue OS install workflow with repo key in payload set to "http://on-static-ip-addr:port/ubuntu/14.04".

     The API look like: